JanWilczek/wolf-sound-blog/_posts/programming-in-general/2024-08-04-how-to-use-juce-with-vcpkg.md

     1. copy the AudioPlugin folder and
     2. `add_subdirectory(AudioPlugin)` on it in the top-level *CMakeLists.txt*.

+Now you know how to include the JUCE C++ framework as a dependency using the vcpkg package manager.

+But...
+That's not all!

 **Want create audio plugins with JUCE?
-Check what you need to know in the [free Audio Developer Checklist]({% link collections.all, 'single-pages/checklist.html' %}).**
+Check what you need to know in my [free Audio Developer Checklist]({% link collections.all, 'single-pages/checklist.html' %}).**